 Officials from central government (GOI) and regional office had a program with a farmers group in Nagaland.
 I did not attend the program but I was told when I sat with the same farmers for another meeting recently.

 In that program, the officials from outside heard the plight of the farmers and offered to help through financial support to their work.
 How the farmers replied to that offer is something which needs our attention.
 They replied, ‘DON’T SEND US FUNDS.
 THEY WILL NEVER REACH US’.

-That same group of farmers are now trying to search market on their own to sell their produce, without approaching the government.
+That same group of farmers is now trying to search market on their own to sell their produce, without approaching the government.
 I am not sure if that is the wisest way to do it.
 The companies are way smarter than the farmers and it is doubtful if they will get a fair deal for their labor.
-Actually those are the situations when government should be protecting the farmers.
+Actually, those are the situations when the government should be protecting the farmers.
 The farmers decided to go that route anyway, rather than have nothing.

 And a very interesting twist in the tale which one of them said is this.
 If they succeed in this venture and managed to make good business, the State government will try to rush in and join in getting a good name for itself.